JamesBremner/timberYard/README.md

  - the remaining inventory after the order is fulfilled.

 See the wiki for input and output file formats and an example run

+There is a console and a GUI application.
+Both applications read the same problem file.